hssmalo/steampunkfantasy/rules.md

 **Cunning** **Assault**[1 per N]

 You may replace N assault successes assigned to one unit-base for light damage[d6].

 Thus, for example Cunning Assault[1 per 2] would allow you to replace two assault-successes with one roll on light damage table (if enemy unit base has a light damage table, which typical is only for tanks and vehicles).
 Note that the replacements are done after asigning hits to different untis, and only hits versus targets with a light damage table can be replaced, not hits versus other units in the same assault.
-However, how to apply this is up to the one having cunning assault.

 This represent any cunning way to take out heavily armored units in assaults.

 **Fire**, ranged weapons

-If target is hit by a ranged weapon with this special ability, target is set on fire.
+If target is hit atleast once by a ranged weapon with this special ability, target is set on fire.
 See continous damage.
-Apply one fire per hit.
+If already on fire, apply another fire token.

 **Fire**, assault weapons